-If you are interested in a soap case then check out our review of best travel soap cases.
+If you are interested in a soap case then check out our review of the best travel soap cases.
 I recommend the Matador FlatPak Soap bag as the best of the bunch.

 I love packing a bar of soap when I travel.
 It’s much better value than travel-sized shower gel and I like to do hotel room sink laundry when I travel too.